Reflections on God's Presence in Communion

 – 2 Corinthians 2:15-16

 Paul and Peter do not stop there.
-Believe it or not, they include evangelism as a spiritual sacrifice.
-In 1 Peter 2, Peter continues to exhort that a spiritual sacrifice is to live like Christ through full-embodied evangelism:
+As already hinted at in Hebrews 13 to “go to him outside the camp” (v.13), they too include evangelism as a spiritual sacrifice.
+1 Peter 2 continues to exhort that a spiritual sacrifice is to live like Christ through full-embodied evangelism:

 As you come to him, a living stone rejected by men but in the sight of God chosen and precious, you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ….
 But you are a chosen race, a royal priesthood, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light….
 For what credit is it if, when you sin and are beaten for it, you endure?
 But if when you do good and suffer for it you endure, this is a gracious thing in the sight of God.
 For to this you have been called, because Christ also suffered for you, leaving you an example, so that you might follow in his steps….
 He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.